Files are named locations on disk to store related information. They are used to permanently store data in a non-volatile memory (e.g. hard disk).

 We can specify the mode while opening a file.
 In mode, we specify whether we want to read

-'a' to the file.
-We also specify if we want to open the file in text mode or binary mode.
+a to the file.
+We can also specify if we want to open the file in text mode or binary mode.

 The default is reading in text mode.
 In this mode, we get strings when reading from the file.

-On the other hand, binary mode returns bytes and this is the mode to be used when dealing with non-text files like image or exe files.
+On the other hand, binary mode returns bytes and this is the mode to be used when dealing with non-text files like images or executable files.

 f = open("test.txt") # equivalent to 'r' or 'rt' f = open("test.txt",'w') # write in text mode f = open("img.bmp",'r+b') # read and write in binary mode